Go Pro

 How does Korea Electric Power compare to Exelon?

-Exelon (NASDAQ:EXC) and Korea Electric Power (NYSE:KEP) are both large-cap utilities companies, but which is the better business?
-We will compare the two companies based on the strength of their institutional ownership, risk, earnings, profitability, analyst recommendations, dividends, valuation and media sentiment.
+Korea Electric Power (NYSE:KEP) and Exelon (NASDAQ:EXC) are both large-cap utilities companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their risk, dividends, earnings, valuation, institutional ownership, profitability, analyst recommendations and media sentiment.

 Company Net Margins Return on Equity Return on Assets